altbizney/MotionScope/README.md

 Explode and explore dimensions in Software Animation.
 It’s like a console for an engineer, or a histogram for a photographer.

+Made by your friends at Thinko, Computer Entertainment Studio ❤️

 http://thinko.com/motionscope

 ## Installation